How Keyword Research helps on LinkedIn

 Some ways of identifying the best keyword phrases that you can then look at building into your LinkedIn profile or indeed your LinkedIn Company pages as well should include:

-• talk to clients and partner organisations and ask them what words they feel best describes what you do – getting as wide a range as possible gives you the best possible start point;
+• Talk to clients and partner organizations and ask them what words they feel best describes what you do – getting as wide a range as possible gives you the best possible start point;

-• use some of the tools available to help find what words are commonly searched on and what other words and phrases are similar to them – Google AdWords Keyword Tool is a good start point – I also look at the good old thesaurus to help as well!;
+• Use some of the tools available to help find what words are commonly searched on and what other words and phrases are similar to them – Google AdWords Keyword Planner is a good start point – I also look at the good old thesaurus to help as well!;

-• examine your direct competitors sites and their online campaigns and see what words they are focusing on.
+• Examine your direct competitors’ sites and their online campaigns and see what words they are focusing on – are they approaching a similar audience and could those words be useful?

 We can also use LinkedIn itself to do the same: